topStrip1

 Unique New Year’s Resolutions are growing in popularity because, for some reason, they work!

-These are 21 unique 2025 New Year’s Resolutions to make the year ahead extra great.
+These are 21 unique 2026 New Year’s Resolutions to make the year ahead extra great.

 Studies have shown that 62% of people make New Year’s Resolutions because they feel pressured into it.
 That’s a lot!
 We also know that specific, value-oriented goals are the most likely to succeed.
 In short, if you don’t care about your goals, you won’t see results.

 Also, unique resolutions often break the cognitive distortion known as all-or-nothing thinking.
-Also known as black-and-white thinking, this is a thinking pattern that drives many people to quit their resolution.
+Also known as black-and-white thinking, this is a thinking pattern that drives many people to give up their resolution.
 All-or-nothing thinking sees situations in extreme, absolute terms, without acknowledging the middle ground, often leading to heightened feelings of success or failure, with little room for nuance or compromise.

-For example, if you make the goal to go to the gym three times a week, but you miss your gym time on Wednesday, all or nothing thinking will prompt you to say “Well, I already failed so I might as well not go again until Monday” or not go again at all.
+For example, if you make the goal to go to the gym three times a week, but you miss your gym time on Wednesday, all-or-nothing thinking will prompt you to say, “Well, I already failed, so I might as well not go again until Monday,” or not go again at all.

 We all know how unlikely it is to achieve New Year’s Resolutions.
-We’ve all seen the statistics just as we’ve seen the gyms fill up in January just to be empty again by February.
+We’ve all seen the statistics, just as we’ve seen the gyms fill up in January just to be empty again by February.

 Unique resolutions are more likely to avoid this pitfall of resolutions because they can be whatever you want.
-They’re already free from the conceptions of what a “goal” should look like, so if you fail once it’s okay, you can pick it up again and keep going.
+They’re already free from the conceptions of what a “goal” should look like, so if you fail once, it’s okay, you can pick it up again and keep going.

 21 Unique New Year’s Resolutions